 The project's development objectives are to improve regional transport infrastructure to support economic and social development programs in EAC member countries, and foster regional cooperation and integration within the region.
 The specific objective is to develop road transport infrastructure through the development of the priority road corridor to reduce transport costs between Arusha and Voi to facilitate cross-border trade, enhance tourism, improve accessibility for the communities in the zone of influence to markets and social services in order to contribute to poverty reduction and promote regional integration.

 The project's main beneficiaries include tourism operators, export/import and freight operators, manufacturers, traders and generally the business community in the region and communities in the zones of influence of the road sections.
 The communities will benefit from reduced transport costs, easy access to larger markets, agricultural inputs and social services.
-The project will create job opportunities during the construction phase which will benefit the communities through direct employment, supply of goods and services to the site personnel and related works.

 African Development Fund